David-yamayama/David-yamayama/README.md

 ## About me

 I'm currently studying to become a Fullstack JS Developer in a French bootcamp, La Capsule : <br>
-🚀  Next.js / Redux / MongoDB / Express 🚀
+🚀 React/ React Native/ Next.js / Redux / MongoDB / Express 🚀

 - 🔭 &nbsp; **I am passionate and happy as a Web Developer**
 - 🌱 &nbsp; I'm on track with becoming a better developper and discovering more about coding languages.